 The D-score is a numerical score that measures generic development in children.
-You may use the D-score to analyze and predict development of children similar to measures like height and weight.
+Use the D-score to analyze and predict early development of children similar to measures like height and weight.

 The dscore package contains tools to